10 Obvious signs you’ve been working in a call centre too long

 2. You start taking drastic actions when they are looking for someone to stay behind to help clear the queues.

-1. You spend a large proportion of your shift daydreaming about a system outage.
+1. You spend a large proportion of your shift daydreaming about a system outage that will stop the calls coming through.

 Power outage?
 Broken monitor?
 Fire drill?
 Anything to give me a break from this crap!